On the Hilbert geometry of simplicial Tits sets: Metric geometry of simplicial Tits sets

 this is the required inequality. \end{proof}

 \begin{proof}[Proof of Theorem 1]Note that each vertex of the simplex $P$ lies on different orbits of $W_J$, so the vertex set $\Omega_t^{(0)}$ is the union of $n+1$ orbits.
-Hence, fixing any vertex $v_0$, we have the follow expression for the orbit growth $h_t$ of the $W_J$-action on $\Omega_t$:
+Hence, fixing any vertex $v_0$, we have the follow expression for the entropy $\delta_t=\delta(\Omega_t,d_t,W_J)$: